mriise/mriise/README.md

 ## Projects
 - Progress Tracker (on hold)
-- Soundboard (planned)
+- Soundboard (on hold)
-- Binary Time Hash (ongoing implementation in rust)
+- Binary Time Hash (idea needs practical application)
-- CDCN - a voluntary CDN (needs a lot of work on the protocol side)
+- CDCN - a voluntary browser-to-browser CDN (needs implementation and alternate signaling methods)
 <!--
 **mriise/mriise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.